 Congress also added planning requirements in ARPA for ESSER III.
-SEAs were required to work with stakeholders to develop and submit a plan to the USDE that includes how the state emergency grants will be used.
-A portion of ESSER III was withheld until this plan was submitted and approved.
+SEAs were required to work with stakeholders to develop and submit a plan to the USDE that included how the state emergency grants would be used.
+A portion of ESSER III funding was withheld until this plan was submitted and approved.
 The USDE approved the Kansas State Plan on July 22, 2021.
-LEAs are required to submit two plans.
-The first is a plan to the SEA explaining how ESSER III funds will be used, including how they will be used to address learning loss.
+LEAs were required to submit two plans.
+The first was a plan to the SEA explaining how ESSER III funds would be used and how that use would address learning loss.
 The deadline for these plans in the Kansas State Plan was August 20, 2021.
-The second is a plan on in-person instruction and continuity of services, to be made publicly available within 30 days of being awarded ESSER III funds.
+The second was a plan on in-person instruction and continuity of services, to be made publicly available within 30 days of being awarded ESSER III funds.
 LEAs are expected to seek public comment and revise the plan regularly (no less than every six months).

 Both the state and USD ESSER awards are subject to other federal law requirements, including regulations on cost principles, pre-award costs, time distribution records, cash management, construction, and prior approval.
-These regulations require certain employment payment records be maintained, grantees limit the amount of time between when the funds are transferred and disbursed, and the USDE or SEA provide written approval for certain costs such as the purchase of property, equipment, and other capital expenditures.
-In its guidance, the

-USDE noted the prior approval requirement for those LEAs considering the use of ESSER for school improvement or construction projects.
+These regulations require certain employment payment records to be maintained, grantees to limit the amount of time between when the funds are transferred and disbursed, and the USDE or SEA to provide written approval for certain costs such as the purchase of property, equipment, and other capital expenditures.
+In its guidance, the USDE noted the prior approval requirement for those LEAs considering the use of ESSER for school improvement or construction projects.